 Some parents may deny their child’s request for contacts due to concerns about eye health and safety.
 There's no reason to worry: contact lenses are just as safe for children as they are for anyone else.

-At Bandon and Coquille Vision Center, we provide children, teens, and patients of all ages with a wide variety of contact lenses.
+At Bandon & Coquille Vision Center and Eye Center of Gold Beach, we provide children, teens, and patients of all ages with a wide variety of contact lenses.
 If you're concerned about the safety of contacts for your child, we'll be happy to explain and explore ways to ensure maximum safety, optimal eye health and comfort.
 To learn more or to schedule a pediatric eye exam for contact lenses, contact us today.

 What Are the Risks of Having My Child Wear Contact Lenses?